Odden69/ITrain/README.md

 - As an authorized user I can delete my sessions so that they are entirely gone from the database.
 - As an authorized user I find a link to my next planned session on the landing page so that I can easily access it in the gym.

-#### Authorized Users
+#### Admin User
-- As an admin user I can make a library of categories, exercises and workouts so that all authorized users can access them.
+- As an admin user I can make a library of tags, muscle groups and exercises so that all authorized users can access them.
 - As an admin user I can create new units so that all users reuse them in exercises and workouts.
 - As an admin user I can reset a user's password so that a user who lost their password still can access their saved data.